 Here is our own step-by-step recipe for super-chewy brownies, with gorgeous tops and a rich center.
-They're oh-so-better than the box, but only need one pan to whip up.
+They're so much better than the box, and you only need one pan to whip them up.
 Brownies await!

 What Makes a Chewy Brownie?